marcpaterno/spack_retreat/plan-for-standard-builds.md

-# The use of the LArSoft and Experiemt CI systems to verify LArSoft Releases
+# The use of the LArSoft and Experiment CI systems to verify LArSoft Releases

 Changes to LArSoft code are made via PRs to the relevant repositories.
 PRs that pass a review and testing process are merged into the main body of code, where they can be tagged and used in a release.
 The review process uses the CI system to trigger builds and two phases of tests that are built into each of the LArSoft and experiment code repositories.
 (In the following, we refer to the build and tests collectively "CI tests".)
 As in the past, the SciSoft team will rely  on the results from these CI tests to determine whether the pull request behaves in the expected way.
 Only when test results are understood can PRs be accepted.
 Details of the CI testing process, the conditions that must be met for a PR to be accepted, and the responsibilities on various parties in maintaining the tests are described below.